acts-project/acts/docs/core/track_fitting.md

 p(\vec{x}) = \sum_i w_i \varphi(\vec{x}; \mu_i, \Sigma_i), \quad \sum_i w_i = 1
 $$

 A common use case of this is electron fitting.
-The energy-loss of Bremsstrahlung for electrons in matter are highly non-gaussian, and thus cannot be modeled accurately by the default material interactions in the Kalman Filter.
-Instead, the Bremsstrahlung is modeled as a Bethe-Heitler distribution, where $z$ is the fraction of the energy remaining after the interaction ($E_f/E_i$), and $t$ is the material thickness in terms of the radiation length:
+The energy-loss of Bremsstrahlung for electrons in matter are highly non-Gaussian, and thus cannot be modelled accurately by the default material interactions in the Kalman Filter.
+Instead, the Bremsstrahlung is modelled as a Bethe-Heitler distribution, where $z$ is the fraction of the energy remaining after the interaction ($E_f/E_i$), and $t$ is the material thickness in terms of the radiation length:

 $$
 f(z) = \frac{(- \ln z)^{c-1}}{\Gamma(c)}, \quad c = t/\ln 2